 "Share a Soundventure" with Asta#Plays workshops

-During my research study into the impact of entrainment (essentially "sychronisation") on the development of prosocial behaviours in young children, I designed musically engaging, interactive storytelling sessions for participants.
-Based on traditional fairytales, I created a delivery which incorporated musical aspects, and provided the children the opportunity to play, listen, and respond in unison.
-The full spectrum of movement and music entrainment interventions proved to be fundamental in increasing the sharing capacity demonstrated by the children.
+During my own research study (see link below), I found that entrainment (essentially "sychronisation") can positively impact the development of prosocial behaviours in young children.
+As part of the interventions, I designed musically engaging, interactive storytelling sessions for participants.
+Based on traditional fairytales, I incorporated musical aspects, and provided the children the opportunity to play, listen, and respond in unison.
+The full spectrum of movement and music entrainment interventions proved to be fundamental in increasing sharing capacity amongst the chilrren.

 Bespoke Share a Soundventure with Asta#Plays service

-If the idea of musical storytelling appeals to you, but you simply don't have the time or inclination to embark on training at the moment, then I can produce materials for you to take away and use with your audience instead!
-Get in touch with a brief specification (story, general intention, age group), and I'll work with you to create a personal resource pack including activity instructions, specially composed songs, and a script.
-All services are bespoke, and cost will vary depending on requirements.
+If the idea of musical storytelling appeals to you, but you simply don't have the time or inclination to embark on training at the moment, then let me produce the materials for you!
+Get in touch with a brief specification (story, general intention, age group), and I'll work with you to create a personalised resource pack.

 Asta#Plays Inspiration: Sir Ken Robinson